 Campground Notes – What We’d Like to Know Before We Go

 In doing research for our trips, we have found that there are some really good resources on the internet for info about campgrounds.
-Reserve America has some great profiles for each camp they book.
+Reserve America has some great profiles for each camp they book and they now book and list National Park, State Park and private campgrounds.
 Yelp, TripAdvisor, Google and RVParkReviews often have reviews available from campers.
-Occasionally you’ll find an awesome website that has pictures of every campsite at a campground.
-But in all honesty, these reviews are often conflicting and opinionated and can make you seize up with angst unable to pull the trigger on a booking because you just aren’t sure who to believe.
+Occasionally you’ll find an awesome website that has pictures of every campsite at a campground, like CampADK or CampsitePhotos.
+These can be super helpful when you are trying to figure out which of the 6 open sites are the one you want to book.
+But in all honesty, sites with reviews often have conflicting information and are populated by opinionated people and can make you seize up with angst, unable to pull the trigger on a booking because you just aren’t sure who to believe.

 Of course, everyone has different camping needs.
 Some people like to camp in groups and have big wild parties across several sites.
 Others like to camp quietly in tents and get to bed early so they can get out early to hike.
 Some like to sit around campfires at night and sing.
 Some need a place where it is safe for kids to roam free and have lots of activities to keep them engaged.
 People with big rigs often like campgrounds with power and water and flat paved sites.
 Often the negative reviews are really about a mismatch between the type of camper and the type of campground.
 Other times the negative reviews may be as much about one circumstance (a bathhouse hot water broken) or about the actions of nearby campers (camping next to an obnoxious group who drew in the state police to break it up can spoil anyone’s impressions).